 How to Fix a Cracked Toilet Tank

-- First and foremost, you have to turn the water supply off.
-You will find the valve behind the toilet.
+- Turn off the water supply using the valve behind the toilet.
 When you’ve turned the valve off, flush the toilet to drain the tank.

-- Lift the lid carefully and scoop out any standing water inside.
+- Lift the lid carefully and use a bucket to scoop out any standing water inside.
 Use a sponge to absorb any remaining water.

-- Now get a pair of pliers and disconnect the supply line from the tank.
+- Get a pair of pliers and disconnect the supply line from the tank.
 Finish the task by wiping the tank with a chamois cloth to ensure that it’s completely dry.

-- When the tank is already dry, get the repair kit and mix the epoxy as instructed.
+- When the tank is dry, use a repair kit and mix the epoxy as instructed – you should be able to pick this up at your local hardware store.

 - Carefully apply the epoxy onto the hairline crack both from the inside of the tank and onto the outside surface.
 Leave it to dry for the next 12 hours.